Patrick Beverley Player Props: Bulls vs. Lakers

-Patrick Beverley and his Chicago Bulls teammates face off versus the Los Angeles Lakers on Sunday at 3:30 PM ET.
+Patrick Beverley and the rest of the Chicago Bulls will be hitting the court versus the Los Angeles Lakers on Wednesday at 8:00 PM ET.

-Let's dive into the prop bets available for Beverley, using stats and trends to make good predictions.
+In this article we will look at Beverley's prop bets, using stats to help you make good selections.

 Patrick Beverley Prop Bets vs. the Lakers